Lorenz-127/Student-X/README.md

 #### Text Content
   - The text for the articles relating to career change is paraphrased by me, with inspiration from the site [claremontconsulting.com](https://www.claremontconsulting.com/why-become-a-front-end-developer#:~:text=Front-end%20developers%20have%20a,digital%20products%20is%20incredibly%20rewarding)
-  - In addition, there is some content from the Code Institute website.
+  - In addition, there is some content from the Code Institute [Career Support](https://codeinstitute.net/de/career-hub/?_gl=1*4muh7x*_up*MQ..*_ga*MTg0OTgxNjY4Mi4xNzE0NjY4Njc1*_ga_QFGPY7G0M3*MTcxNDY2ODY3NC4xLjAuMTcxNDY2ODY3NC4wLjAuNzQzNDk5MTc1) Website.
 These texts were also paraphrased by me and adapted to the needs of the website.

 ### Acknowledgements